We are pleased to inform you that the grant for the Workforce Development Fund in 2023/24 is now open for claims.

 - Attach the required evidence

-- Send your claim form and evidence by email or post to ARC
+- Send your claim form and evidence by email to ARC

 When claims are received (overview)…